tsReusableTools/tsrt/packages/mparty/README.md

 // Or
 const adapter = new FsAdapter({ destination: 'some/path' }) // const adapter = new MemoryAdapter()
 const mparty = new Mparty({ adapter });

+// It is also possible to provide options exactly to upload method mparty.upload(req, { adapter, limits: { ... }, ... });
 ```

 ##### ... or create custom Adapter